 How Often To Change Guitar Strings

-How often you should change your strings depends primarily on two factors: how often you play, and how fresh and bright you need your strings to sound.
+How do I know when my guitar strings need changing?
+It depends primarily on two factors: how often you play, and how fresh and bright you need your strings to sound.
 You can treat this as a guideline:

 - Guitarists on tour and who gig daily should change strings before every show, or every few shows